-Network-attached storages (NAS) emerged in an environment with large amount of information as a powerful solution for shared access to a storage.
-These systems became extremely popular among corporate users where general centralized storage provided for several workstations was required.
-Being an advantageous solution for data back-up and access from more than one computer, compact NAS devices have gained wide popularity among home users as well.
+Network-attached storages (NAS) emerged in an environment with a large amount of information as a powerful solution for shared access to a storage.
+These systems found their principal implementation among corporate users where general centralized storage provided to several workstations was required.
+Being an advantageous solution for quite reliable data back-up and access from more than one computer, compact NAS devices have gained wide popularity among home users as well.

-NAS systems function as file servers aimed at providing location for shared data storage and data access only.
-They don't conduct any operations, like typical for servers e-mailing, authentication or file management.
-NAS device consists of a control board providing network access to data and between several disks that can be organized as a RAID-system.
-This independent device with an own operating system doesn't require any external computer to manage its file system and limits access to its disks.
-Despite high reliability, NAS-systems are exposed to failures and outages.
-Software malfunctions, control board failures or simple human errors may result into loss of crucial information.
-Normally, NAS devices don't provide access to the storage, except for NAS using iSCSI protocols.
-Thus, to recover data from a NAS to getting disks out of the device and connecting them to a PC for recovery is required.
-UFS Explorer software, being the most comprehensive solution for retrieval of data lost in NAS, recognizes the latest applied file systems including those of NAS-systems.
-UFS Explorer RAID Recovery for recovery and RAID reconstruction is in the cases when NAS disks are organized in a RAID-system.
+NAS systems function as file servers dedicated to providing the location for shared data storage and data access.
+They don't perform any operations of a typical server such as e-mail, authentication or file management.
+NAS device consists of a control board which provides network access to data and from one to several disks that can be organized as a RAID-system.
+This independent device with its own operating system doesn't require any external computer to manage its file system and restricts access to its disks.
+Despite high reliability, NAS-systems, like any technical devices, are exposed to failures and outages.
+Software malfunctions, control board failures or simply human errors may lead to the loss of crucial information.
+Normally, NAS devices don't provide access to the storage, except for NAS with iSCSI protocols.
+Thus, to recover data from a NAS, it's required to get disks out of the device and connect them to a PC for recovery.
+UFS Explorer is a comprehensive solution for the retrieval of the data lost from NAS.
+This software recognizes most presently applied file systems including those of NAS-systems.
+UFS Explorer RAID Recovery for recovery and reconstruction of RAID will be helpful when NAS disks are organized in a RAID-system.

-Further information about recovery in NAS systems can be found in the article Mass NAS: Typical data organization and data recovery.
+For more detailed information about recovery from NAS systems go to Mass NAS: Typical data organization and data recovery article..